Two Kinds of Menstrual Cups

 This was only a small selection of the Google Translate gibberish that we found.
 If a company doesn’t care enough about their product to get their product description right, they likely don’t care about the product itself.

 In terms of shape and size, the Leasen Menstrual Cup looks similar to other popular period cups.
 The major difference however is the length.
 At 75mm (small) and 80 mm (large), this menstrual cup is 5-10mm longer than most other ones.
-This could lead to some serious discomfort for a lot of women out there with shorter vaginal canals.
+This could lead to some serious discomfort for a lot of people out there with shorter vaginal canals.

 Related: Low Cervix Menstrual Cups